-Some courses may be prescribed as homologation courses (up to 15 credits) to make up for deficiencies in former education.
-This prescription is part of the admission decision.
+Some courses may be prescribed or recommended as homologation courses (up to 15 EC) to make up for deficiencies in former education.
+This prescription or recommendation is part of the admission decision.

-If you do not (yet) have a degree from another country or at least 15 credit points in international experience you should reserve 15 credits from the room for free electives to take courses abroad or to do an internship of 15 credits abroad, see Section 1.8.
+If you do not (yet) have a degree from another country or at least 15 EC in international experience you should reserve 15 EC from the room for free electives to take courses abroad or to do an internship of 15 EC abroad, see Section 1.8.
 (This does not apply to students taking the teacher training.)